Images Depict Mature Plants

 How do I water Dwarf English Boxwood Shrubs?

-After planting the Dwarf English Boxwood, give it a slow, deep watering.
+After planting the Dwarf English Boxwood, give it a deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-Check the plant daily for the first week or so and then every other day there after.
-Water using the counting method for the first few weeks or so and then every other day there after.
+Check the plant daily for the first week or so and then every other day after.
+Water using the counting method for the first few weeks or so and then every other day.
 Water using the counting method for the first few weeks.
-Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
+Gator bag Jr. can help aid in the process.
 Soaker Hoses can also be used to water when planting a long hedge.

 How do I fertilize Dwarf English Boxwoods?

 Dwarf Boxwood Shrubs grow best if they are fertilized once in the spring and again in early summer.
-Boxwoods favor nutrient rich soil and ample fertilization.
-Dwarf English benefits from a fertilizer which can help raise the acid level of the soil such as Holly-Tone by Espoma.
-When selecting a fertilizer for your Dwarf English Boxwood, if soil Ph is not an issue a simple balanced fertilizer can be used such as Tree-tone.
-Espoma products are easy to use, just sprinkle around the base of the plant and water it in.
-Be careful with products such as miracle-grow as these products can burn newly planted plants when not used at the recommended rates.
+Boxwoods favor nutrient-rich soil and ample fertilization.
+Dwarf English Boxwood shrubs benefit from a fertilizer that will help raise the acid level of soil conditions.
+We recommend using Espoma Holly-Tone.
+When selecting a fertilizer for your Dwarf English Boxwood, if soil Ph is not an issue, a balanced fertilizer can be used, such as Tree-tone.
+Espoma products are easy to use.
+Just sprinkle around the base of the plant and water it in.
+Be careful with products such as miracle-grow, as these products can burn newly planted plants when not used at the recommended rates.
 Slow-release fertilizer can help prevent rapid sucker growth that is vulnerable to diseases and insects.